archonology/The-Wandering-Comma-Tech-Blog/README.md

 For this application, Sequelize, MySQL2, Express (and Express Session), Handlebars, Bcrypt, Bootstrap, and Dotenv were used.
 The app is written in Javascript, HTML5, and CSS.

 ## Installation
-Follow the link to the site deployed via Heroku if you do not want to install it locally.
-To install locally, clone the repo link on your computer.
-Then do the `npm install` in the terminal for the root of this project (server.js file).
-To start with some seed data for sampling, next run `npm run seed` .
-You  can then activate the port on 3001 by entering the command `npm start`.
+*Installing from the browser: I've only tested this in Google Chrome and Safari.
+At this time, the install feature is not compatible with Safari, but does work with Chrome.

 ## Usage Info
 Not at this time.

 ## Contribution Guidelines
-Please contact me if you are intested in contributing, or create a branch and push it to me so I can check out your awesome ideas!
+Please contact me if you are intested in contributing, or create a fork and push it to me so I can check out your awesome ideas!

 ## Test Instructions
 Not at this time.